hudson-and-thames/arbitragelab/docs/source/time_series_approach/ou_optimal_threshold_zeng.rst

 .. math::
     \sigma_s(a,\ b,\ c) = \frac{{r(a,\ b,\ c)}^2{V[T]}}{{E[T]}^3}

 where :math:`r(a,\ b,\ c) = (|a − b| − c)` gives the continuously compound rate of return for a single trade accounting for transaction cost,

 where :math:`a`, :math:`b` denotes the entry and exit thresholds, respectively.

 Optimal Strategies
 ##################

-To calculate an optimal trading strategy, we seek to choose a optimal entry and exit thresholds that maximise the expected return per unit of time for a given transaction cost.
+To calculate an optimal trading strategy, we seek to choose optimal entry and exit thresholds that maximise the expected return per unit of time for a given transaction cost.

 Get Optimal Thresholds by Maximizing the Expected Return
 ********************************************************

 :math:`Case\ 1 \ \ 0 \leqslant b_d \leqslant a_d`

 This paper shows that the maximum expected return occurs when :math:`b_d = 0`.
 Therefore, for a given transaction cost, the following equation can be solved to find optimal :math:`a_d`.

 .. math::
     \frac{1}{2}\sum_{k=0}^{\infty} \Gamma(\frac{2k + 1}{2})((\sqrt{2}a_d)^{2k + 1} / (2k + 1)! = (a - c) \frac{\sqrt{2}}{2}\sum_{k=0}^{\infty} \Gamma(\frac{2k}{2})((\sqrt{2}a_d)^{2k} / (2k + 1)!

 :math:`Case\ 2 \ \ -a_d \leqslant b_d \leqslant 0`

 This paper shows that the maximum expected return occurs when :math:`b_d = -a_d`.
 Therefore, for a given transaction cost, the following equation can be solved to find optimal :math:`a_d`.

 .. math::
     \frac{1}{2}\sum_{k=0}^{\infty} \Gamma(\frac{2k + 1}{2})((\sqrt{2}a_d)^{2k + 1} / (2k + 1)! = (a - \frac{c}{2}) \frac{\sqrt{2}}{2}\sum_{k=0}^{\infty} \Gamma(\frac{2k}{2})((\sqrt{2}a_d)^{2k} / (2k + 1)!